Louisiana Culinary Trails Please Your Palate

 On the Menu: Creole recipes drawn from French, Spanish, African and other cultures that settled here.
-The list of iconic foods associated with the Creole Fusion Trail and Northshore Sampler Trails is lengthy, from red beans and rice, and grillades and grits, to beignets and bread pudding.
+The list of iconic foods associated with the Creole Crescent Trail and Northshore Sampler Trails is lengthy, from red beans and rice, and grillades and grits, to beignets and bread pudding.
 Pace yourself!

 Signature Dish: New Orleans is home to the muffaletta, a sandwich with Italian meats, cheese and olive salad.
 Try one at Central Grocery.

 We Recommend: Louie & the Redhead Lady, Mandeville; Dakota, Covington; Arnaud’s, New Orleans